AdobeDocs/experience-manager-screens.en/help/user-guide/developing-custom-component-tutorial-develop.md

    </div>
    ```

-   Above is the edit markup for the Hello World Component.
-The first block displays an edit version of the component if the dialog message has been populated.
+   The above is the edited markup for the Hello World Component.
+The first block displays an edited version of the component if the dialog message has been populated.

    The second block is rendered if no dialog message has been entered.
 The `cq-placeholder` and `data-emptytext` render the label ***Hello World*** as a place holder in that case.
-The string for the label can be internationalized using i18n in order to support authoring in multiple locales.
+The string for the label can be internationalized using i18n to support authoring in multiple locales.

 1. **Copy Screens Image Dialog to be used for the Hello World component.**